chadhammond01/Azure_ELK_Project/README.md

 ![Network Diagram](https://github.com/chadhammond01/Azure_ELK_Project/blob/main/Diagrams/Azure%20Network%20Diagram.PNG)

-These files have been tested and used to generate a live ELK deployment on Azure.
+<p>These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.

-_Alternatively, select portions of the webservers.yml file may be used to install only certain pieces of it, such as Filebeat._
+_Alternatively, select portions of the webservers.yml file may be used to install only certain pieces of it, such as Filebeat._</p>

   - [Webservers Playbook](https://github.com/chadhammond01/Azure_ELK_Project/tree/main/Ansible)